ibebbs/Cmqtt/README.md

   -t, --topic       Required.
 Topic on which to publish a message.

   -m, --message     The message to publish to the broker.

+  -f, --file        The file containing the message to publish to the broker.

   -e, --encoding    (Default: Utf8) The encoding to use for the message